 My mouth moistened.

 I held him tight, with trembling lips, trying to say his name, but ashamed to utter the words.
-Instead I wept and howled, as the heaving of grief took over my shoulders and chest, shaking me to my bones.
-I had lost my wife, and one ever true love.
+Instead I wept and howled as the heaving of grief took my shoulders and chest, shaking me to my bones.
+I had lost my wife, my one ever true love.
 Now, I would lose my firstborn.

 A commanding blast resonated across the room.
 Two ghastly immortals stood behind me.
 I turned my head just enough to take in their form.
 These weren’t your typical infected hominids.
-I recognized the breed: forged with the stone dust of a gargoyle statue, and gifted of life from the Beast.
+I recognized the breed: forged with the stone dust of a gargoyle statue and gifted of life from the Beast.
 Their wings, when stretched, expanded over a meter wide.
-Flight offered no advantage inside the closed quarters of that chamber.
+Flight offered no advantage inside closed quarters.
 I knew this.
-They knew this, thus they coiled the ebony flaps around their chests, providing additional armor to their already near unbreakable skin.
+They knew this; thus, they coiled the ebony flaps around their chests, providing additional armor to their already nearly unbreakable skin.

 “Soldiers of Ra,” I said, cursing under my breath.
 “Does the Devil never tire of the same tricks?”

 They didn’t move, or say a word, barely acknowledging my presence.
-The insubordination didn’t offend me, but their eyes, their eyes infuriated me the most: no lids, no corneas, only two deep and hollowed-out graves, swallowed in shadow.
-And in their silence, the rage boiling, roasting me from afar.
+The insubordination didn’t offend me, but their eyes, their eyes infuriated me the most: no lids, no corneas; life swallowed in shadow and a silence boiling in rage.

 I had never faced a Soldier by myself, let alone two.
-The obsidian helmets and masks of iron black covered everything except their eyes and mouth.
+The obsidian helmets and masks of iron black covered everything except the eyes and mouth.
 I always preferred to go in through the mouth.
-Not because it offered advantage, but because I wanted them to watch; to witness the glorious moment when I banished their penitent souls to the land of Hell’s Lords.
+Not because it offers advantage, but because I wanted them to watch; to witness the glorious moment I banish them to the land of Hell’s Lords.